soerenmichallek/emergency-libet/README.md

 In the free choice trials, participants then can decide whether to approach and thus help the person in the scenario or not, indicated by key press.
 In the forced choice trials, participants are instructed to either help or not.

-After the keypress the clock stops rotating and participants are asked to give an M-judgement "where was the clock hand in the moment you pressed the key?"
+After the keypress the clock stops rotating and participants are asked to give an M-judgement (Haggard & Libet, 2001) "where was the clock hand in the moment you pressed the key?"

 # Running the Experiment
-Using PsychoPy Builder/Standalone PsychoPy:
+Using PsychoPy Builder/Standalone PsychoPy version 2022.2.5 and upwards:
 1. Install the standalone PsychoPy application (see https://www.psychopy.org/download.html)
 2. Download the files from this repository
-3. Open "thesis.psyexp" from within PsychoPy
+3. Open "emergency-libet.psyexp" from within PsychoPy
 4. Click on "run experiment"

 Using Python: